 - Beverages, karaoke, wild edible walks, and hijinks

 - Raise, cook, and preserve food

 - Becoming a better you

 - Cool “forgotten” skills like forging, herbal remedies

 - Quality time with the best people on earth

-If you want to get hands-on with permaculture, farming, or getting your own side hustle going, this is THE best place in Tennessee to come in 2022.
+If you want to get hands-on with permaculture, farming, or getting your own side hustle going, this is THE best place in Tennessee to do it!